BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 **Name:** ​Login Page
 **User type:** ​All
-**Description:**
-​Performs login authentication, redirects based on result
+**Description:** Performs login authentication, redirects based on result
-**Use Case:**
-A user wants to login using proper credentials; malicious actors and others using bad credentials will be stopped.
+**Use Case:** A user wants to login using proper credentials; malicious actors and others using bad credentials will be stopped.

 ---